Nagarjun-CS/Applicatoin-Subscription-Trend-Analysis-and-Churn-Prediction/README.md

-# Customer Subscription Trend Analysis and Churn Prediction
+# Application Subscription Trend Analysis and Churn Prediction

-This project aims to analyze customer subscription trends and predict churn using machine learning models.
+This project aims to analyze Application subscription trends and predict churn using machine learning models.
 We explore key features influencing customer retention and develop a predictive model to identify customers who are likely to churn.
 The repository contains the Python code for the machine learning model as well as a Tableau dashboard visualizing key trends.

 ## 1. Project Overview